 I just want people to understand the risks.
 I want new owners to be aware and educate themselves, so that they can make informed decisions for themselves and not get taken advantage of, or jump into a sale they are not ready for.

-Please also understand not all health issues a dog has, or may develop in its life, is the fault of the breeder.
+Please also understand not all health issues a dog has, or may develop in its life, is the fault of the breeder nor is it just because they are small.
 Unethical Breeders make so many honest breeders look bad.
 There are many of us who are honest, and raise poms because we LOVE them and enjoy them.
 But even we can't control genes in our dogs any more then parents can control what genes their children will inherit.
 If we could, we would be very wealthy, and all health problems cured!
-I think most should be warry of breeders who make grand promises about their puppies they sell.
+But a good ethical breeder tries!
+They screen adults, and adjust breeding practices based on issues that might come up.
+But even then, things can and will show up in ANY gene pool.
+We are working with variables that can not be controlled with 100% Accuracy by anyone.
+I think most should be cautious of breeders who make grand promises about their puppies they sell.
 Find an honest breeder.
+Most should tell you the bad of the breed and not just the good.
 Ask for refs, and check those refs.
 Even if they tell you they can't promise you the things you want to hear, that might be a much better resource for you.
 I NEVER promise any of my puppies will be tiny as adults.
-I may say I think they will be small, but I always tell people I can't be sure on how a puppy will grow to mature.
-Be skeptical of those who do make such claims ask questions.
+I may say I think they will be small, based on experience, but I always tell people I can't be sure on how a puppy will grow to mature.
+Be skeptical of those who do make such claims.

 I start with healthy parents of healthy sizes.
 Most mothers are 5-7lbs.
 This allows for easy birthing, and less risk of producing fatal teacups, c cections, or health risks to the mother.
 Most parents have a parent or grandparent in the 4-5lb range.
 This helps to produce the ideal sizes of 4-7lbs and avoid super tiny, to large, and fatals.
-Even with this practice, I do get super tiny so called teacups and larger poms occasionally.
-However, if I think I have a super tiny puppy, I would never Gaurantee it to be a teacup or label it as such.
+Even with this practice, I do get smaller then standard sizes and larger ones occasionally too.
+However, if I think I have a super tiny puppy, I would never Guarantee it to be a teacup or label it as such.
 I will tell you I think it might be a tiny dog as an adult, but I will also tell you, I can't be 100% sure.
 Only God knows for sure what the final Look and size of the puppy will be.